 Fast forward to the 1980s.
 Steven was lead singer and guitarist in “Pickaway,” a busy Milwaukee bluegrass band.
 One of his most popular vocals in those years was “Blue Night,” a soaring lament made popular by “His Billness,” the “Father of Bluegrass,” Bill Monroe.

-Most importantly, he is married to the lovely Barbara, is the proud father of Amy Brown and grandfather of Adeline Rose Brown, and is the adoptive parent of Peek-A-Boo and Patches, the best cats in the world.
+Most importantly, Steven is married to the lovely Barbara, is the proud father of Amy Brown, and is the adoptive parent of Peek-A-Boo, Jackson, and Cooper, the best cats in the world.

-BILLY OSKAY owns and operates Big Red Studio in Portland, Oregon, where we recorded “Perfect Storm” by Dan Crary and Thunderation.
+Billy owns and operates Big Red Studio in Portland, Oregon, where we recorded “Perfect Storm” by Dan Crary and Thunderation.
 As Dan’s liner note said, Billy’s “close involvement and original ideas greatly enriched“ that recording.
 Billy produced 60 CDs in his Portland living room before building Big Red Studio.
 Since opening Big Red in 2000, he has co-produced & recorded numerous projects, including the charting “Drum Hat Buddha” by Dave Carter and Tracy Grammer, “Blu de Genova” by Beppe Gambetta, and “The Renaissance of the Steel String Guitar” by Dan Crary.
 He loves laughter in the studio and brings passion, and world-wide musical experience to every project.
-You can reach Billy at BillyO@bigredstudio.com.
-And check out bigredstudio.com if you’re looking to record some acoustic music with the guidance of a proven professional.
+Check out bigredstudio.com if you’re looking to record some acoustic music with the guidance of a proven professional.

 Bill Whitacre, an experienced and respected entertainment attorney, represents Blue Night Records and our principal artists.
 His additional clients include film and television producers, musicians, and other entertainment industry companies and individuals.
 Bill created the business and equity structures for the independent film “The Blair Witch Project” and his screen credits as a producer include films starring Ernest Borgnine, Danny Glover, Michael Winslow, Judd Nelson, Tom Arnold, Amy Smart, Julie Harris,and Mickey Rooney.
 He has brokered agreements with Warner/Atlantic, Polygram, CBS, INDI, SONY/RED Distribution, and their international affiliates in Europe and Japan.
 Bill is also affiliated with ASCAP and BMI, NARAS, the Americana Music Association, and the Nashville Songwriters Association International.